 So let’s see how much you need to invest to make $10,000 a month if your investments are optimistically yielding 3.5% in “high income funds” or stocks.

 $10,000 x 12 months = $120,000 income a year

 $120,000/.035 = $3,428,571

-The key then is to increase the yield without increasing risk to an unacceptable number.
+The key then is to increase the yield without increasing risk to an unacceptable level.

-This equation is all too familiar to me: It’s the same math I did in the mid-2000s which led us to begin investing in alternative investments and creating multiple income streams from real estate, oil, and stocks.
+This equation is all too familiar to me: It’s the same math I did in the mid-2000’s after our “stumble” into early retirement (way before it was vogue) which led us to begin investing in alternative investments to create diversified income streams from real estate, oil, small business, and stocks.

 How Much You Need to Invest to Make $10,000 a Month from Alternative Investments